-- 5. Lift the pilot/thermopile assembly (including the igniter wire) from the manifold assembly. - NOTE: Read this step carefully before proceeding.
+- 5. Lift the pilot/thermopile assembly (including the igniter wire) from the manifold assembly. - 6.
+NOTE: Read this step carefully before proceeding.
 Use the old pilot/pilot tube assembly as a guide, bend the new pilot tube to match the old one.
 Make only the bends closest to the pilot before going to the next step.

-Route the new pilot tube, new igniter wire and new thermopile wire through the opening in the manifold door (Figure 38).
+7. Route the new pilot tube and wires through the opening in the manifold door.
+See Figure 36.